 The nine documented occurrences of this Colorado endemic are centered around the upper Arkansas River drainage in central Colorado.
 Occurrences are closely associated with bentonite clay soils derived from steep, eroding outcrops of the Tertiary Dry Union Formation (in Chaffee County) and lower Cretaceous/upper Jurassic sedimentary layers of Dakota, Purgatoire, Morrison, and Rolston Creek Formations in the vicinity of Cañon City (Fremont County).
 These are generally very sparsely vegetated light-colored soils with an overstory of open pinyon-juniper woodland.
 Distance to either of the two geologic groups was the highest contributor to the model.
 The most important climate factor was fall precipitation, which is generally quite low (5-6 cm or about 2 inches) within the range of the species.
 Areas in Colorado with comparable low fall precipitation include most of the upper Arkansas River drainage, the central San Luis Valley, central South Park in the vicinity of Antero Reservoir, and the Point of Rocks vicinity east of Greeley.
 The model only included the upper Arkansas River drainage and a small area around the vicinity of Antero Reservoir in South Park.
 Annual precipitation for the range of the species is not exceptionally low for Colorado, but late growing season climate water deficit appears to be limiting to most other understory species.
 Soils are somewhat alkaline.
-Occurrences also tend to be on eastern exposures, and are able to tolerate extreme summer temperatures well over 100°F. The moisture retention capacity of bentonite clay-bearing soils may support the persistence of Eriogonum brandegeei in an otherwise challenging habitat.
+Occurrences also tend to be on eastern exposures, where extreme summer temperatures are well over 100°F. The moisture retention capacity of bentonite clay-bearing soils may support the persistence of Eriogonum brandegeei in an otherwise challenging habitat.
 A threshold value of 0.5 was used for the probability in the CODEX version of the model and the full extent of the model was retained.

 This model was reviewed by two expert reviewers, both who ranked it as reasonable.
 The reviewers noted the model excluded a known, well-documented location around Cañon City and did a better job picking up habitat around Salida.
 Additionally, the reviewers believed the model included too many flat or grassland areas.
 The species can be found on in flat areas but is more likely on steep eroded habitat.
 To address the model review, the threshold level for the CODEX model was lowered to a probability of 0.25 to include the known location outside of Cañon City.
 This added more modeled habitat throughout the range, and the model appears underfit in the Chaffee County.
-This model should be considered for eventual review, possibly running separate models for the Chaffee County and Fremont County populations and making an ensemble with the two.